achaiah/youphptube-docker/README.md

 # YouPHPTube

 This is a docker implementation of [YouPHPTube](https://github.com/DanielnetoDotCom/YouPHPTube).
 It includes the encoder at your.host.name/encoder.
-Follow the encoder setup [here](https://tutorials.youphptube.com/video/streamer-and-encoder), otherwise you won't be able to upload any of your videos or transcode them.
+Follow the [encoder setup](https://tutorials.youphptube.com/video/streamer-and-encoder), otherwise you won't be able to upload any of your videos or transcode them.

+The prebuilt docker image is conveniently available at [DockerHub](https://hub.docker.com/r/achaiah/youphptube).

 ## Database